RioAraki/cpptutorial/note.md

 			iv.
 Property -> Linker -> General -> Additional Dependencies -> glfw3.lib; Linker -> General -> Additional Library Directories
 		3. Static linking: the library get put into the executable (inside .exe file).
 Technically faster. dll.lib -> for static linking, read everything from dll file
 		4. Dynamic linking: link to the runtime, dll files are going to be used
+	49. Using dynamic libraries in C++
+		1. linking that happen at runtime, link another external binary file at runtime, the library is loaded when you launch the executable.
+You can dynamic link in two ways:
+			i.
+"50/50" way: the executable is aware of the dynamic library and list it as a requirement, but its still a module that loads at runtime ii. "complete dynamically": executable has nothing to do with the library, inside the executable you can write codes with loads dynamic libraries
+		2. GLFW.linking
+			i. glfw3dll.lib ->  a series of pointers of the gldw3.dll file so that we don’t have to recreate the location and everything at runtime. the two files are compiled at the same time. ii. property -> linker -> input -> additional dependencies: add glfw3dll.lib iii.
+When exe missing dll file, easiest way is to put dll file at the same location as the exe